spencerbraun/stats_notes/Linear Algebra.md

   2. Find solutions in the null space
   3. Take linear combination of particular solution and null space solutions. $X_{total} = X_p + X_n$. $Ax_p = b$ + $Ax_n =0 $ = $A(x_n+x_p) = b$.
 With a particular solution, can add anything in the null space and still get b
   4. $X_n$ is combination of the special solutions - $X_{total} = X_p + c_1X_{SS1} + c_2X_{SS2}...$
+* In short: Find a particular solution to Ax = b, find all solutions to Ax = 0, combine these two results to obtain a general solution

 ### Rank

 * \# of pivot columns
 * Dimension of C(A) column space
+* The column rank equals the row rank
+* Only full column rank matrices are invertible

 #### Full Column Rank